EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:
 - Make old tests work
 - Bug: What is large?
 Will only return one item because it is singular

-- delete "file1.txt" in "/documents" -> There isn't 'file1.txt' in '/documents' in the system
+- Bug?: Is used_collective used anymore?
-  - Should be "done!"
+-

 - combinatorial_style_predication() handles unbound differently than the others
 - Rebuild the scenarios to get the tests to pass again
 - Build a backend to use for ESL Scenarios